Iris aphylla: Biochemistry

 In 2003, a study was carried out the genetic diversity of Iris aphylla in Poland.
 In 2003, a population and morphological study was carried out on Iris aphylla within Biebrza National Park, Poland.
 In 2006, the genetic diversity of 7 populations of Iris aphylla were studied.
 In 2008, a genetic and morphological study was carried out on Iris aphylla populations in Italy.
 Some populations (in Piemonte) were re-classified as Iris perrieri and plants labelled as Iris benacensis were not either Iris perrieri or Iris aphylla but a separate species.
 In 2008, the iris was studied to find the genetic diversity over a geographical range.

 In 2010, a chromosomal and European distribution study was carried out on Iris aphylla.
 It found the iris had a tetraploid origin.
 In 2013, an in vitro micropropagation study was carried out on Iris aphylla.
 To improve the growth rate of new plants of the species.
 As most irises are diploid, having two sets of chromosomes, this can be used to identify hybrids and classification of groupings.

 But unusually, Iris aphylla is a tetraploid form with 48 somatic chromosomes, but it is also variable.

 Other chromosome counts have 2n=24, 40 and 48.

 It is normally published with a count of 2n=48. by Randolph in 1947, and by Hrouda & Kralik (in 2010).

+Genetics

+In 2010, a cytotype study was carried out on Iris aphylla, using karyotype and AFLP data analysis.
+It concluded that Iris aphylla subsp. hungarica was a separate species to Iris aphylla.

+In 2014, a study was carried out on the foliage and rhizomes of the iris, it found several constituents and terpenoids (organic compounds), including phenylacetaldehyde, eugenol, and lauric acid.

+As most irises are diploid, having two sets of chromosomes, this can be used to identify hybrids and classification of groupings.
+It has been counted twice, 2n=48 (as Iris aphylla subsp. hungarica) in 1983, by Murín A. & Májovský J., Karyological study of Slovakian flora IV. – Acta Fac.
+Rerum Nat.
+Univ.
+Comen., Bot.
+30: 1–16.
+Also 2n=44 (as Iris hungarica Waldst. & Kit.) in 1990 by Zakharjeva, O. I., Numeri Chromosomatum Magnoliophytorum Florae URSS, Aceraceae—Menyanthaceae.
+Nauka, Leninopoli.